mmmmmmwei/target_tracking_drone/README.md

 $ catkin build

 4) If no error, run the node.

-Open 4 terminal
+Open 4 terminal.

 Terminal 1:
 $ roscore